Rashkovan/JEPA_CLPS/README.md

 step6_pipeline.py runs all of the above in order and stitches all the output plots into a single summary figure.

+in Run1Figures folder, you can find the outputs of the model I ran.

 ## Environment overview